Holos Krainy: Format

 In season 3, a new stage appeared - "Super Battles" ("Knockouts").
 The participants who remained after the vocal battles are distributed by the mentor into pairs (4 pairs from each team).
 At this stage, the participants themselves choose the compositions with which they will fight for participation in live broadcasts.
 Also, in each pair, the participants perform separately, in turn.
-In each knockout, the mentor determines the winner - the artist who will perform live - and the loser - the participant who will leave the show.
+In each knockout, the coach determines the winner, who will advance to the live shows.
+The other artist will be eliminated.

 Starting from season 6, the trainer does not divide the participants into pairs, but “chairs” are introduced.
 After the participant's performance, the mentor either offers to give the artist a chair or immediately sends him home.
-Only half - the best 16 - go to the next stage.
-Starting from season 10, each mentor has the opportunity to "steal" one member from the other team, whom the mentor sent to the "spare lava".
-The top 20 go to the next stage.
+Only four from each team will advance to the live shows.
+In season 10, each mentor has the opportunity to "steal" one artist from other teams, whom the mentor initially eliminated the artist.
 In season 11, one eliminated artist from each team will be saved by public voting.
+In season 12, only three chairs were given per team and only three per team advanced to the live shows.

+In season 13, the knockouts were replaced by the cross-battles.
+In the cross battles, one contestant from one team gets paired with a contestant from another team and both artists sing to win the audience vote.
+The winner of each cross battle moves to the final, while the other artist is eliminated from the competition.
+Also, due to the results of this round being solely for the artist, it was not guaranteed that all coaches would be represented in the finale.
+However, every coach had at least one artist on their team that won the cross battle and advanced to the finale.